Deepansh-kushwaha/hungerassistant/README.md

 ## 🔢 Features

 - Display menu items with descriptions and pricing
+- Suggest the dishes for the day
+- Chose the dishes from the map according to the area and timing
 - User registration and authentication
 - Add items to cart and place orders
 - Admin panel to manage menu and view orders